nueverest/blowdrycss/README.md

 # BlowDryCSS
-Tool used to auto-generate DRY CSS from encoded classes for in *.html, *.aspx, *.ascx, *.master, or add your own file extension under FileFinder.file_types.
+Tool used to quickly auto-generate DRY CSS from encoded classes found in *.html, *.aspx, *.ascx, or *.master files.
+Add your own file extensions under `filehandler.py: FileFinder.file_types`.

 # How to Run
 :one: Download the project